 In addition to the College's general requirements, this program requires a minimum grade of "C" in each and all science and program-specific courses.
 The student must also successfully complete all of the program competencies and must pass the National Restaurant Association Sanitation exam.
 The program coordinator reserves the right to recommend to the College the withdrawal of a student from the Dietetic Technology program whose health, clinical performance, attendance, or conduct does not meet the program standards.
-For more information, contact the Program Coordinator, Elaine Lickteig, at (203) 285-2389 or e-mail at (elickteig@gatewayct.edu).
+For more information, contact the Program Coordinator, Marcia Doran, at (203) 285-2390 or e-mail mdoran@gatewayct.edu.